Javeed-Pasha/Bike-usage-analytics-project/README.md

 **IMPORTANT**: The only thing that can **fail** in terraform apply are due to gcp bucket name  and bigquery dataset name conflicts.
 In case the creation of the GCP bucket and BigQuery dataset fails during the Terraform execution due to name conflicts,you'll need to choose new names and rerun the terraform plan and terraform apply steps..

 	terraform init
 	terraform plan
 	terraform apply

-### 9. Use VS Code Remote SSH Extension
+### 9. Use VSCode Remote SSH Extension
-Connect to your remote VM using VS Code with the Remote - SSH extension.
-Open VS Code, press `F1`, and select `Remote-SSH: Connect to Host...`.
+- Connect to your new GCP VM using VS Code with the Remote - SSH extension.
-Enter the SSH connection details for your VM.
+- Enter the SSH connection details for GCP VM.

-By this time the **new GCP VM** will have a **running mage docker** .

 ### 10. Update File Ownership and add the user to docker group

 	sudo chown -R $USER:$USER ~/mage
 	sudo usermod -a -G docker $USER

 ### 11. temporarily switch to docker  so that you dont get  permissions issue